ModeEffect/subscriber-discounts-for-woocommerce/readme.txt

 * Initial version

 == Upgrade Notice ==
-= 1.3.2 =
+= 1.4.0 =
-* Updated WooCommerce and WordPress tested up to version.
+* New: Included ability to apply coupon to specific products or product categories, and exclude the coupon from use with specific products or product categories.